Travel Medical and Evacuation from Holland

 Common Gaps to Watch For Before You Buy

-If you’re traveling as part of a group—students, sports teams, or organized travel—coverage design may look different than what you’d pick as an individual traveler.
+Another common gap is assuming “evacuation” automatically means “return to the U.S.” Many plans focus on transport to the nearest appropriate facility, and return to home country may be subject to medical necessity and coordination rules.
+That’s not bad — often it’s exactly what you need — but expectations should match the contract before you’re in a situation where you need to rely on it.
+For travelers traveling as part of a group — students, sports teams, or organized travel — coverage design may look different than what you’d pick as an individual traveler.
 Plans can vary widely on supervision, activity coverage, and how assistance is coordinated when multiple travelers are involved.
-If that’s your situation, it can help to review travel medical for youth sports for a perspective on how plan rules and real-world logistics tend to intersect.
+Our resource on travel medical for youth sports provides a perspective on how plan rules and real-world logistics intersect for group travel situations.

 Compare Travel Medical + Evacuation Options